Palli-Moon/Hangman/README.md

 Hangman
 =======
-A little hangman console hangman game.
+A little console hangman game.

     Copyright by Palli Moon 2014